CUSTOMER IDENTIFICATION PROGRAM NOTICE 04/16/2018

 Important Information You Need to Know About Opening a New Account

-When you open an account, Ladenburg Thalmann salespeople are required to collect information of the account owner such as the following:
+When you open an account, Ladenburg Thalmann salespeople will be required to collect information of beneficial owners of accounts:

 - Your name;

 - Your Date of Birth;

 - Your legal home address;

 - Identification numbers such as, 1- Social Security number AND 2- Drivers License number & state, expiration date or passport number & expiration date;

 - You will also need to send to us a copy of documentary identification within 30 days:

 - For a U.S. Citizen: A current copy of your Drivers license or passport with photograph.